celigo/integrator-extension/README.md

 }
 ```

-#### update function
+#### Update function
-Update function is used to do an update for all the integrations belonging to a connector.
-Whenever there are any new features in a connector,
-update function allows to do required changes based on the license of each user.
-The function name has to be set to the update function field while creating a connector.
+Update function is used to do an update for the integrations belonging to a connector.
+Whenever, new versions of the connector need to be released or there are any new features in a connector, update function can be used to do required changes for integrations installed in user accounts.
+The function name has to be set on the updateFunction field on the connector.
+This function can be invoked only by the owner of the connector.

 ```js
 /*